qmacro/teched-jq-talk/README.md

 It's an array (which we can confirm visually by looking at the JSON shown earlier).

 In fact we could do this in one go with the [map_values](https://jqlang.github.io/jq/manual/#map-map_values) function, which can operate on objects or arrays.
-In this case, we'll get it to operate on the entire JSON value, which is an object as we've already found out.
+In this case, we'll get it to operate on the entire JSON value, which is an object as we've already determined.

 ```shell
 ; jq 'map_values(type)' available-regions.json